Skip to main content

 Scholastic Records

-In Charlottesville City Schools, we participate in the Virginia Assessment Program, which includes required assessments in certain subjects at various grade levels.
-The program includes readiness testing for kindergarteners, PALS testing in elementary schools, and Standards of Learning (SOL) testing in grades 3 through 8 and in certain high school courses.
-In most cases, these SOL tests are written assessments, but the state is now also accepting some project-based assessments in certain areas.
+Charlottesville City Schools participates in the Virginia Assessment Program, which includes required assessments in certain subjects at various grade levels.
+The program includes readiness testing for kindergarteners, Virginia Language & Literacy Screening System (VALLSS) testing in grades K-8, and Standards of Learning (SOL) testing in grades 3-8 and in certain high school courses.

-The school will notify parents when the city-wide tests are given during the year and will provide parents with information on their child’s performance as measured by the tests.
-Parents who have questions about the testing program or their child’s school performance should contact the classroom teacher.
+Schools will notify parents when citywide tests are administered during the year and will share information about each student’s performance on those assessments.
+Parents with questions about the testing program or their child’s progress are encouraged to contact the classroom teacher.

 Purpose of Testing